stonne-simulator/stonne-simulator.github.io/ASPLOSTUT.md

 Venue: Vancouver, BC, Canada

-#### :heavy_exclamation_mark: Important: ASPLOS requires attendees to specify their intention to attend the tutorial while registering for the conference.
+<span style="color:red">Important: ASPLOS requires attendees to specify their intention to attend the tutorial while registering for the conference.</span>

 ## ORGANIZERS